|

 How much does divorce mediation cost?

-How does choosing divorce mediation over litigation help the children?
+How does choosing divorce mediation over

-Are there any situations where litigation is preferred over divorce mediation?
+litigation is preferred over divorce mediation?

-Who prepares the final Separation Agreement?
+the final Separation Agreement?

-Who is responsible for beginning the legal divorce process?
+Who is responsible for beginning the

 What is the role of the divorce mediator?

-Is there anything the divorce mediator does not do?
+Is there anything the divorce mediator does not

 As the divorce mediator, I remain impartial as to the agreements reached by you and your spouse.
 I do not take sides with or represent either of you; I do not act as a judge or make decisions for you; I do not determine what is "fair" or acceptable.
 I am trained as both an attorney and a therapist, but do not represent either of you in these professional roles.
 I do not try to save marriages, although I do make sure that the parties have reached a firm decision to get divorced before they proceed with the divorce mediation.

-How important is the divorce mediator's professional background?
+How important is the divorce mediator's

 Divorce is a legal, financial and emotional process.
 Attorneys are very fact and goal oriented, so they are trained to help parties clarify goals, identify options, consider consequences, and create a final agreement.
 Accountants answer financial and tax questions.
 Therapists help the parties address emotional issues and keep those issues from undermining the mediation process.
 Therapists also help the parties learn to cooperate as parents after the divorce is finalized.
 Therefore, as an attorney, an accountant and a marriage and family therapist, I am ideally prepared to help both of you make the journey from anger to acceptance, argument to agreement.